kunjp1157/studio/README.md

 - `src/ai/`: Home for all AI-related code, including Genkit flows and tools.
 - `src/hooks/`: Custom React hooks.
 - `public/`: Static assets like images and fonts.
-- `schema.sql`: The complete database schema definition.
+- `schema.sql`: The complete database schema definition for MySQL.